connexcs/docs/docs/customer/customer.md

 * **Minimum Payment:** Set the minimum payment to keep accounts active.
 * **Tax:**  Tax is added as a percentage that is charged on top of costs.
 * **Currency:** Select the currency from the dropdown menu.
 Note that you wont be able to change the account currency once the account is created.
 * **Portal Access:**  Users can turn **Portal Access** to yes(on) or no(off).
 Selecting 'no' will restrict user access to the Customer Portal.
-Since ereyone uses the portal at this time, this should alayws be set to 'yes'.
+Since everyone uses the portal at this time, this should always be set to 'yes'.
 * **Address:** Complete the customer's physical address, not to be confused with email addresses.

 ### Delete Customers